 First, make sure you have all the necessary information in your application packet ready to go (see more on the requirements below).

-You can refer to the Louisiana general contractor study guide for a list of classifications to see if you are required to take an exam for the work you plan to do.
+You can refer to the Louisiana general contractor study guide for exam prep and a list of classifications to see if you are required to take a contractor exam for the work you plan to do.

 Once you have everything set, you can send it to the board for approval.
 The board convenes every month and reviews applications during that time.

 Common challenges for obtaining a license

 Although you can complete most of the general contractor application process online, you cannot submit it online.
 Some of the documents need to be notarized before you can submit them to the board.
 Also, you’ll need to take the required trade exams in person at one of the pre-approved testing centers throughout the state.

 What are the requirements to get a general contractor license in Louisiana?